spacetelescope/acs-notebook/README.md

 ## Complex Workflow Notebooks

-* **acs_reduction.py**: This notebook walks a user through an example of how to: 1) download data from MAST using `astroquery`, 2) update calibration information in the FITS primary headers, 3) calibration ACS observations using `calacs`, 4) align images to a common WCS, and 5) combine images using `AstroDrizzle`.
+* **acs_reduction.ipynb**: This notebook walks a user through an example of how to: 1) download data from MAST using `astroquery`, 2) update calibration information in the FITS primary headers, 3) calibration ACS observations using `calacs`, 4) align images to a common WCS, and 5) combine images using `AstroDrizzle`.

+* **acs_sbc_dark_analysis.ipynb**: The ACS Solar Blind Channel (SBC) has nominally negligible dark current.
+However, the temperature of the SBC detector increases steadily over time while it is in use, and the dark current is proportional to temperature.
+At temperatures above 25 ºC, the dark current is no longer negligible and must be subracted.
+This workflow demonstrates how to account for dark current in ACS/SBC observations.

 ## Simple Example Notebooks